LazarKap/buzzbench.io/README.md

 # BuzzBench

-A powerful, flexible API performance testing tool designed to work with the BuzzBench dashboard.
+A powerful, flexible API performance testing tool designed to work with the BuzzBench.io dashboard.

 ## Features